adolfomarver/ipcaster/README.md

  ## Examples

-We'll use VLC in these examples to watch to the video output.
+We'll use VLC in these examples to watch at the video output.

 ```sh
 # Installing VLC on Ubuntu